 Hulk announced his ‘retirement’ on the Thanksgiving episode of the Jay Leno Show and even claimed he was going to run for President of the United States.
 However, he returned on the January 4, 1999 edition of Nitro to challenge Nash for the WCW Title and finally settle the nWo Hollywood/Wolfpac feud.
 (Nash had just defeated Goldberg at Starrcade after help from Hall to become the new champion).
 In a moment that fans derisively call the ‘fingerpoke of doom,’ Hogan poked Nash in the chest, who fell down and allowed Hogan to pin him for the title.

 Hogan faced the challenge of new WCW president Ric Flair – who earned the title after beating Eric Bischoff – and defeated him at Superbrawl IX on February 21, 1999 when they convinced Ric’s son David to turn on him.
-Hogan held the title until Uncensored on March 14, when Flair defeated him in a rematch in a first blood, barbed wire steel cage.
+Hogan held the title until Uncensored on March 14, when Flair defeated him in a first blood, barbed wire steel cage.